 Further and more significantly than that, the studies don’t really prove anything about Celsius being great.
 All they really prove is that caffeine itself is great.
 But, obviously, Celsius isn’t the only product or brand that contains caffeine.

 Bottom line: drinking Celsius by itself won’t magically cause you to lose weight.
 It would be nice if the brand acknowledged that fact.

-In closing, I’ll give Celsius Energy Drink an 7 out of 10 rate in terms of ingredients, boost, price, and taste.
+In closing, I’ll give Celsius Energy Drink a 7 out of 10 in terms of ingredients, boost, price, and taste.
 That’s all things considered.
 I actually really like the taste, but there are a few other things happening with Celsius that make me need to take a little bit off my overall rating.